ansible/dispatcherd/docs/config.md

 This will result in an error:

-> Dispatcher not configured, set DISPATCHER_CONFIG_FILE or call dispatcher.config.setup
+> Dispatcher not configured, set DISPATCHERD_CONFIG_FILE or call dispatcher.config.setup

 This errors because dispatcher does not know how to connect to a message broker.
 For the demo, that would be the postgres host, user, password, etc.,